therkildsen-class/ntres-6100-assignments-lorenaps07/problem_sets/assignment_8.md

 #### When is vectorization preferable to loops in R, and when are loops the right choice?
 Provide two concrete examples from the assignment.

+### Vectorization is better for when we have a vector or a data set where we can extract the the parameters.
+It is efficient when we want to run both simultaneously in the same operation, for example in exercise 1.2.
+In that exercise, vectorization was faster and less code was needed to run the operation.

+### Loops are better for cases like the one in exercise 2.3.
+This exercise needed a code to loop through the data set pulling out the values we wanted, rather than computing two specific parameters in different data sets.
+Loops are good for tasks that require sequential processing or when working with datasets.

 <br>

 #### Which AI prompt was most helpful?
 What did you learn, and how was correctness verified?
 Include before/after code snippets with commentary.

+### I had the help of Git Copilot especially for exercise 2.4, which required multiple steps and was extremmely helpful.
+Copilot provided a suggested code, but I wanted to improve the graph so I used ChatGPT to help me with finding the right geom\_ to plot the dots on the line relative to the specific data set.
+I verified correctness by running the code and checking the output to ensure it matched the expected results.
+The prompt I used was “I have a date set I want to plot the variation of monthly averaged values in wave heights and temperatures over time.
+I have my plot with the geom_line function, but I want to see points at the specific values I have in the data set.
+What is the code necessary to have the specific points as dots, but a line running through and connecting them?” and the output was “In R’s ggplot2, the best way to show both the individual data points and the connecting line is to use geom_line() and geom_point() together.”

 <br>